study-flamingo/mcp-knowledge-graph/README.md

-# Enhanced Knowledge Graph Memory Server with Temporal Observations
+# Knowledge Graph MCP Server 🔮

+A knowledge graph memory system for LLMs with temporal observations. *This is a fork of [@shaneholloman/mcp-knowledge-graph](https://github.com/shaneholloman/mcp-knowledge-graph)*

 An advanced implementation of persistent memory using a local knowledge graph with temporal observation support.
 This lets Claude remember information about users across chats with intelligent time-based categorization and automatic cleanup of outdated information.

-*This is a fork of [@shaneholloman/mcp-knowledge-graph](https://github.com/shaneholloman/mcp-knowledge-graph)*

 ## ✨ New Features